iainhouston/iainhouston.github.io/DrupalVM-for-BAPC.markdown

 Another Parish Council could fork our GitHub repo and follow the steps below to buid their own website and manage their own Meetings, Agendas, Minutes and other Documents; distribute News Articles; summons Councillors to attend Mettings and so on.

-There is very little (a couple? of Ansible string variables in `vm/*config.yml` with website names) that are peculiar to Bradford Abbas Parish Council.
+There is very little, like website names, that are peculiar to Bradford Abbas Parish Council.
 Everything else that follows could be used to build a Parish Council website that conforms to the [Transparency Code for Smaller Authorities](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/388541/Transparency_Code_for_Smaller_Authorities.pdf) which came into law in 2014.

 Costs
 ------